Holographic Schwinger Effect in Anisotropic Media: Summary and Conclusions

 \section{Summary and Conclusions}

-In this paper, we study the Schwinger effect in Einstein-dilaton-two-Maxwell-scalar system with a anisotropic background.
-The isotropic models reappear the main properties of the potential analysis.
-Then it is natural to study how these properties are changed in the anisotropic one.
+In this paper, we study the Schwinger effect in the Einstein-dilaton-two-Maxwell-scalar system in an anisotropic background.
+The anisotropic models can reappear properties such as the anisotropic pressure of QGP in heavy-ion collision.
+Then it is natural to study how the Schwinger effect is changed in the anisotropic case.

-The separating length of the particle-antiparticle pair in the anisotropic background is computed.
-We find that the separating length decreases with the increasing $\nu$.
-In this case, the U-shape string is unstable at small $z_{c}$, but stable existence at large $z_{c}$.
-We obtain the critical electric field $E_{c}$ via the DBI action, and calculate the total potential.
-Then one can find the warp factor coefficient, chemical potential and dynamical exponent $\nu$ reduce the potential barrier.
-This means that they can increase the production rate of the real particle-antiparticle pairs.
-We also find the critical electric field is reduced by the chemical potential and dynamical exponent, but enhanced by the warp factor coefficient.
-In particular, the the warp factor coefficient, chemical potential also can enlarge the width of the potential barrier, and weaken the Schwinger effect at large distance of $x$.
+The separate length of the particle-antiparticle pair in the anisotropic background is computed.
+As the dynamical exponent $\nu$ rises, the U-shaped string exhibits instability at small $z_{c}$, while stability prevails at large $z_{c}$ values.
+Through the utilization of the Dirac-Born-Infeld (DBI) action for probing D3 branes, we determine the critical electric field $E_{c}$ and compute the total potential.
+It is found that the dynamical exponent $\nu$ enlarges the potential barrier.
+This means that the production of particles is suppressed.
+In comparison to the parallel direction, our findings indicate a reduction in the strength of the Schwinger effect in the transverse direction.
+We also find the critical electric field is reduced by the chemical potential but enhanced by the warp factor coefficient $c$ and the dynamical exponent.

-Since the Schwinger effect is an important mechanism to create a plasma of gluons and quarks from initial color-electric flux tubes \cite{Oliva:2016ltp}, we hope that the anisotropic background on the Schwinger effect could provide some new insights on the understanding of the QGP.
+Since the Schwinger effect is an important mechanism to create a plasma of gluons and quarks from initial color-electric flux tubes \cite{Oliva:2016ltp}, we hope that the Schwinger effect in the anisotropic background could provide some new insights into the understanding of the QGP.
+Moreover, the potential analysis in the holographic shock wave model may be worth discussing~\cite{Arefeva:2015jkr} in future work.